mozillascience/studyGroup/README.md

 ### Our community guidelines?
 We want everyone to feel comfortable and welcome at ResBazAZ.
 Therefore, we abide by the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)

+### How to contribute?
+Check out our guildeliens for [contributing](https://github.com/resbazaz/studyGroup/blob/gh-pages/CONTRIBUTING.md)

 ### Plans for the Mozilla Global Sprint?
 The Mozilla Global Sprint June 1st & 2nd.